ColemanResearchGroup/summaryLD/README.md

         - MANDATORY
         - N of samples to include in the LD matrix
-        - Should be NCase + NControl for a binary phenotype (i.e. not NEff) --output
+        - Should be NCase + NControl for a binary phenotype (i.e. not NEff) --threads
+        - OPTIONAL
+        - Set number of threads for ldstore to use (defaults to 1) --output
         - MANDATORY
         - Prefix of output file